-ministering to foster care youth and homeless women and their children in Northeast Florida
+ministering to foster care youth and homeless women and their children in North Florida

 A message from Phylicia Perry: